Wedding Photo Album Tour

 Page and Image Quantity

 My albums can be printed with up to 50 pages (25 spreads) with the thickest style of page, or up to 80 pages (40 spreads) with a slightly thinner page style*.
 The image to page ratio is generally 2:1.
 For example, in a 20 page album, 40 images create a balanced layout.
-If 60 pages is not enough, you'll receive a substantial discount to split your images into multiple albums to create an anthology.
+If 80 pages is not enough, you'll receive a substantial discount to split your images into multiple albums to create an anthology.

-Albums arrive in a textured paper box, and you can add on a luxurious silk-lined fabric bags to keep them protected.
+Albums arrive in a textured paper box, and you can add on a luxurious silk-lined fabric bag for a small additional fee.
 These bags are available in either black, oatmeal, or slate and have a satin ribbon closure (oatmeal has a cotton ribbon closure).

 How to Choose Album Images